Director's viewfinder

 A director's viewfinder or director's finder is a viewfinder used by film directors and cinematographers to set the framing of a motion picture or movie camera.
 There are three types of director's viewfinders.
+It is noteworthy that at least one cinematography guide lists learning how to use a director's viewfinder, or equivalent, as the number one fundamental that aspiring directors should consider.
+It is also true that some directors eschew the use of this device, instead opting for using the camera itself as the viewfinder.

 Traditional

 The most traditional director's viewfinder looks like a short telescope, can be held easily in one hand and is often seen hanging from a lanyard on the director's neck.
 Sometimes called a "Tewe" in Europe (after a German company that manufactured them).
 The functionality of these devices is limited in that they only assist in observing the field of view of the lenses that will be used on the motion picture camera but not the characteristics of that lens.
 This type of viewfinder allows the user to select multiple camera formats, aspect ratios and focal lengths within a specific range.

 Early blimped motion picture film cameras like the Mitchell Camera BNCR were not reflex finder cameras.
-Instead a viewfinder similar in concept to the Alan Gordon Mark Vb bolted to the side of the camera was employed by the camera operator to frame a shot when filming.
+Instead, a viewfinder similar in concept to the Alan Gordon Mark Vb bolted to the side of the camera was employed by the camera operator to frame a shot when filming.
 In between takes, the camera could be "racked over" to allow viewing of the actual taking lens.